Brainilio/natours/README.md

 - Controllers to handle requests & middleware functions
 - Aggregator pipeline methods
-- Errorcontorllers to handle global errors, use the appError class from /utils/... to handle errors, pass in message and errorcode
+- Errorcontorllers to handle global errors, uses the appError class from /utils/... to handle errors, pass in message and errorcode

 ## /models/..